DineWithMe/Development-Tools/Design Pattern/README.md

 with this, not only we reduce the line of code plus, we also don't need to worry about forget to change code for every environment.

-our code is now extremely consistent and caseless(less point of failure/bug), and the benefit of caseless code is, if something not right, we can quickly tell that most likely it is from environment variable but not the code.
-However if the code is not caseless, then we need also to check the cases, because cases it self is more prone to error.
+our code is now extremely consistent and case-less(less point of failure/bug), and the benefit of caseless code is, if something not right, we can quickly tell that most likely it is from environment variable but not the code.
+However if the code is not case-less, then we need also to check the cases, because cases it self is more prone to error.

 ## Keep the Parameter